netsec-ethz/scion-tutorials/content/install/vm.md

 This is a convenient way to share files between your host machine and your VM, and allows to move data both ways.

-!!! note
+{% include alert type="note" content="
 You can use following Vagrant commands to perform various operations with your VM

 * `vagrant halt` - stops the VM
 * `vagrant destroy` - restores VM to its initial state

 More information about `vagrant` commands can be found at <https://www.vagrantup.com/docs/cli>
+" %}

 ## Configuration